arunpandiyanp/APPopupView/README.md

 AppopupView using Action sheet or alert . easy to edit

 # Instruction
-this popup view are create in visual format laguage constraints. if you want you can change to frame .
+this popup view whatever you want to add,flexible to use.

 ## Manually